indrabasak/indrabasak.github.io/_posts/2020-05-10-no-ordinary-tree.md

 {:.image-caption}
 M. E. Church was completely destroyed by fire on Nov 15, 1991 (The Sunday Oregonian)

-I mentioned earlier that the apple tree was cut down and sold as souvenirs.
-A few of these wood pieces were repurposed for making gavels.
-One of the gavels was presented to Abernethy Grange, in Oregon City, by Captain J. T.
-Apperson (Oregon City Enterprise, November 18, 1904).
-I was given the impression that the gavel belonging to Abernethy Grange survives to this day.
+The apple tree was cut down and sold as keepsakes.
+A few of those wood pieces were turned into gavels.
+One of the gavels was presented to Abernethy Grange, in Oregon City, by Captain John T. Apperson of [Unio](https://en.wikipedia.org/wiki/Unio_(sternwheeler)) fame (Oregon City Enterprise, November 18, 1904).
+I was given the impression t hat the gavel belonging to Abernethy Grange survives to this day.
 As to what happened to the old church and parsonage buildings is still a mystery.

 ## References